-This was a tumultuous year in the field of higher education law.
-In June of 2013, the U.S Supreme Court issued five decisions of importance to faculty members: in Fisher (infra at pg.
-16), the Court reaffirmed the legal standard applicable to affirmative action in higher education admissions; in two employment law cases, Nassar and Vance, (infra at pg.
-18-19) the Court addressed the standard of proof in retaliation cases and the issue of supervisory authority; and in Windsor and Hollingsworth, (infra at pg.
+In June of 2013, the U.S Supreme Court issued five decisions of importance to faculty members and institutions: in Fisher (infra at pg.
+14), the Court reaffirmed the legal standard applicable to affirmative action in higher education admissions; in two employment law cases, Nassar and Vance, (infra at pg.
+14-15) the Court addressed the standard of proof in retaliation cases and the issue of supervisory authority; and in Windsor and Hollingsworth, (infra at pg.
 7-8) the Court addressed the issue of gay marriage.
-Further, in June 2012, the U.S. Supreme Court signaled that the current agency fee system may be subject to challenge (Knox, infra at pg.
-28).
 Finally, there were a number of significant lower court decisions on issues including copyright law, First Amendment protections, FOIA requests and tenure contracts.

 II.
 First Amendment and Speech Rights for Faculty and other Academic Professionals

 Lane v.
 Franks, 189 L. Ed.
 2d 312 (U.S. 2014)